 I feel like I am in much better control of my life and emotions.

 If you’re a regular reader of my blog, you might have noticed how some of my earlier anecdotes took a blaming tone.
-I’m not sure about you, but when I reread my older posts, I have felt so on more occasions than I can count.
-I blamed myself, my circumstances and the people around me for my sufferings.
+I’m not sure about you, but when I reread my older posts, I felt so on more occasions than I can count.
+I blamed myself, my circumstances and the people around me for my suffering.

-Though today its an altogether different story.
+Though today it’s an altogether different story.
 I feel like a changed person.